moj-analytical-services/intro_r_training_extension/README.md

 robust for ease of use in later stages of the analysis.
 In these cases the dataset contains variables that are similar in their structure with the aim being to gather them in to one, cleaner, format.
-Consider the `asncombe` dataset that comes with basic R as shown below:
+Consider the `anscombe` dataset that comes with basic R as shown below:

 ``` r
 #dataset